BrianDMG/conv2mp4/README.md

 # conv2mp4-ps
-Converts media in a selected path to mp4 using ffmpeg, with the option to encode with HandbrakeCLI.
+This Powershell script will recursively search through a defined file path and convert all MKV, AVI, FLV, and MPEG files to MP4 using ffmpeg (and converts audio channels to AAC).
+It then refreshes a Plex library, and upon conversion success deletes the source (original) file.
+The purpose of this script is to reduce the number of transcodes performed by a Plex server.